cherryisaac/Snake-Game/README.md

 TODOs:
 - Set up time mode settings
-- Fix High score menu does not close when the shift button is pressed again
 - Fix high score prompt position after a player gets a new high score
 - Fix player's difficulty being overwritten when the player changes difficulties and gets a new high score
-- If the player gets 100 or more apples than a victory sequence is triggered
 - Set the cardboard box mechanic as an unlockable for getting 75 or more apples on Normal difficulty, 50 or more on Hard mode or 35 or more on Insane mode.
 - Set Hard mode & Insane mode as unlockables for getting 100 or more apples on Easy or 50 or more apples on Normal mode